 One of the highlights of Christmas markets is the opportunity to purchase unique and handmade gifts, crafts, ornaments, and decorations.
 Visitors can find a variety of items such as wooden toys, candles, jewelry, textiles, and artwork.
 Additionally, many markets offer traditional holiday foods and drinks, including mulled wine, roasted chestnuts, gingerbread cookies, sausages, and other local delicacies.

-Here Are Some of the Best Christmas Markets Around the World
+Here Are Some of the Best Christmas Markets in Europe

-So, here are some of the best markets where you can experience spectacles that take place during the festive season.
+These are some of the best Christmas markets in Europe, where you can experience spectacles that take place during the festive season.

 Cologne Christmas Market